 Below is an image of the Ad Hoc Report Designer numbering the different elements in orange.
 Below the image is a description of how reports are created and modified.
 Image numbers will be referenced throughout.

 The following steps describe a process you can use to create a report:

 - Find a similar report as a starting point to base yours on - Ad Hoc reports are based on a set of data called a Domain.
 Domains are pre-defined connections to the database setup by Restaurant365 that give you access to data sets such as Sales Details (menu mix), Labor Details, Daily Sales Summary data, etc. There are out of the box reports based on each Domain already, so choose a report that uses the Domain you want for your report, alter it, and Save as a new name.

-- Setup filters to restrict the data - Filters are restrictions on the data so you can specifiy a certain date range, specific list of locations, etc for this report.
+- Setup filters to restrict the data - Filters are restrictions on the data, so you can specify a certain date range, specific list of locations, etc for this report.
 Multiple filters can be added to a report.
-They can be added to the filter section (#15 in image) by right clicking a field or measure and selecting "Create Filter" or by dragging and dropping a field or measure in the Filter section.
-When multiple filters have been created the first filter is named A the next B and so on.
-By default all filters are assumed to be necessary so filter A and filter B must both be true in order for that data to show up on the report.
-However, you can set a Custom Filter Expression (#16 in image) to say A or B which will return data to the report if either filter is true.
-Once the filter is set, press the Apply button (#17 in image) to apply the filter and refresh the data.
+They can be added to the filter section (#15 in image) by right-clicking a field or measure and selecting 'Create Filter' or by dragging and dropping a field or measure in the Filter section.
+When multiple filters have been created, the first filter is named A, the next B, and so on.
+By default, all filters are assumed to be necessary so filter A and filter B must both be true in order for that data to show up on the report.
+However, you can set a Custom Filter Expression (#16 in image) to say A or B, which will return data to the report if either filter is true.
+Once the filter is set, press the 'Apply' button (#17 in image) to apply the filter and refresh the data.
 Different data types function differently as filters and a few elements of these filters are listed below:

 - Give a title - Type your desired title for the report by clicking the title at the top (#10 in image)